Trump, on tape, presses Ga. official to ‘find’ him votes

 “All I want to do is this.
 I just want to find 11,780 votes, which is one more than we have,” Trump said.
 “Because we won the state.”

-Georgia counted its votes three times before certifying Biden’s win by a 11,779 margin, Raffensperger noted.
-“President Trump, we’ve had several lawsuits, and we’ve had to respond in court to the lawsuits and the contentions,” he said on the call.
+Georgia counted its votes three times before certifying Biden’s win by a 11,779 margin, Raffensperger noted: “President Trump, we’ve had several lawsuits, and we’ve had to respond in court to the lawsuits and the contentions.
 We don’t agree that you have won.”

 Audio snippets of the conversation were first posted online by The Washington Post.
 The Associated Press obtained the full audio of Trump’s conversation with Georgia officials from a person on the call.
 The AP has a policy of not amplifying disinformation and unproven allegations.
-The AP plans to post the full audio as it annotates a transcript with fact check material.
+The AP will be posting the full audio as it annotates a transcript with fact check material.

 Trump’s renewed intervention and the persistent and unfounded claims of fraud come nearly two weeks before he leaves office and two days before twin runoff elections in Georgia that will determine political control of the U.S. Senate.